Last Updated on January 22, 2023

-When utilising more than one effect of Thaumaturgy, the distance between yourself and your targets becomes significant as no point of origin can be more than 30 feet from you.
+When utilizing more than one effect of Thaumaturgy, the distance between yourself and your targets becomes significant as no point of origin can be more than 30 feet from you.

 So, you would have to move closer to a lamp that is more than 30 feet from you before you can dim its light.

 However, once you cast the spell, the effect will last for the duration unless dispelled as Thaumaturgy does not require Concentration to maintain the effect.

 With the amount of emphasis that has already been placed on the necessity of creativity when using Thaumaturgy, it would be simply unthinkable not to include a list of potential uses for Thaumaturgy.